aaryantyagi182/OSS_LAb_Assignments/README.md

 # OSS_LAb_Assignments
-This is for college opens source Lab assignments.
+This is for college open source Lab assignments.